Skip to content

 Authentication token

-When setting up your webhook you have the option to add an authentication token if you add text to this field we will use it to make a JWT token, which we will send back to your server in the X-Gwapi-Signature header.
+When setting up your webhook, you have the option to add an authentication token.
+If you add text to this field, we will use it to make a JWT token, which we will send back to your server in the X-Gwapi-Signature header.

-To verify you need the token we send in the X-Gwapi-Signature header and the authentication token that you chose when setting up your webhook.
+In order to verify, you need the token we send in the X-Gwapi-Signature header and the authentication token that you chose when setting up your webhook.

 Code Examples

-How to verify JWT tokens in different languages.
+Below you can see how to verify JWT tokens in different languages.
 More examples can be found on jwt.io.

-In the following examples the secret shared between you and GatewayAPI are written directly in the code.
+In the following examples, the secret shared between you and GatewayAPI are written directly in the code.
 In production environments, the shared secret should be part of your configuration so it is better protected.

 1